Cpymadtools

 Module with functions to manipulate MAD-X TRACK functionality through a Madx object.

-Tracks a single particle for nturns, based on its initial coordinates.
-For an example of the use of this function, have a look at the phase space or tracking example galleries.
+Tracks a single particle for nturns through the TRACK command, based on its initial coordinates.
+For an example of the use of this function, have a look at either the phase space or the tracking example galleries.

 Warning

-If the user has set onetable to True, only one entry is in the dictionary under the key trackone and it has the combined table as a pandas DataFrame for value.
+If the user has set onetable=True, only one entry is in the dictionary under the key trackone and it has the combined table as a DataFrame for value.

 Example